 How Veracity Fount seeks to achieve its Vision

-1. Veracity Institute: Veracity Fount aims at Engaging and Equipping Ugandans and Africans for the kingdom work.
+1. Center for Christian Thought: Veracity Fount aims at Engaging and Equipping Ugandans and Africans for the kingdom work.
 We engage through conversational small group discipleships (Exegetes and Worldview Wednesdays).
 We equip through contextual theological training.
-Veracity Institute seeks to provide a convenient, conversational, and communal place of learning.
+The Center for Christian Thought seeks to provide a convenient, conversational, and communal place of learning.
 We hope that this will be an avenue for both formal and informal theological reflection and learning.
 As an informal place, people (especially the youth) should be able to come, anytime, and ask questions concerning life, faith, and work.
 We are reminded that Africans were never traditionally encouraged to ask questions.
 But we think the future of Christian witness is dark in Africa without avenues where skeptics raise questions without feeling threatened.
-Formally, the Institute shall provide accredited theological programs.
+Formally, the Center shall provide accredited theological programs.

 3. Engaging the Academia: We think that in engaging culture with the Gospel, we cannot miss the Academia that is predominantly left to the secular philosophers and sociologists to shape opinion alone.
 The Ugandan Christian, by and large, tends to neglect the life of the mind, always arguing that to study theology or to engage in theological endeavours is to put God in a box and to ‘quench the Spirit.’
 We believe differently.
 We think that the Gospel cannot shape culture until it has shaped thought.
 We intend to write, to publish, to engage the cultural and philosophical sphere with the Gospel of Christ.
 We need to establish sound theological journals that respond to the theological needs of Africa.
 We must wrestle with contemporary African and global questions in light of scripture.
 We must engage in research and consistently produce scholarly publications.
 This is how Christianity in Uganda and Sub-Saharan Africa shall be well grounded and able to respond to the postmodern challenges it must face.
 This is the only way challenges in the academic arena, and forums that shape national and continental policy and culture will be met on their grounds.
 We must write, and write as Africans.
 It may be that there will be no discoveries made.
 But the eternal truth must be told with the ‘African flavours’ so that Africans can identify with the Gospel without abandoning everything about their culture.